 Another typical Dutch food that is usually vegan is ‘ontbijtkoek’ (translates as ‘breakfast cake’) a type of soft dark brown gingerbread.
 Every supermarket carries a huge variety of these and most are vegan (watch out that they have no honey/honing).
 They come in large loaves and individually wrapped snack size slices.
 They can be eaten plain or spread with margarine.

 The most omnipresent supermarket chain in the Netherlands is Albert Heijn, easy to recognize from the big blue AH sign above the entrance to their stores.
 It is rapidly becoming more vegan-friendly.
 The majority of their vegetarian products contain eggs or cheese, but they have vegan ones too.
+Some of their store brand products now carry a dark green V vegan label.
 They stock the Vegafit brand (black packaging), which is completely vegan and delicious.
 They also carry a decent selection of vegan dairy alternatives, hummus and other spreads, energy bars like Clif and Trek, Ben & Jerry’s ice cream and a few vegan ready to eat meals.
 Their pre-baked pizza crusts with tomato sauce are also vegan.

 Albert Heijns personal care products are not tested on animals, so it’s also a good place to shop for affordable vegan toiletries, just be sure to read the ingredient labels to see if the product is vegan.